About the course

 Helping you tackle world-scale problems, Oxford's MBA is a one-year programme for a complex, fragile and increasingly connected world.

-Our world is unprecedentedly complex, connected and fragile.
-Our trust in institutions and each other is under intense pressure.
-Our energy, food and water security, our aging populations, the explosion in stored data – these all require managers and leaders of unusual ability, sophistication and integrity.
+Our energy, food and water security, our aging populations, the explosion in stored data – these challenges all require managers and leaders of unusual ability, sophistication and integrity.
 An MBA has never been more necessary.
-At Oxford, the one-year MBA programme will equip you with these things in a single year of intensive, immersive, and challenging experiences.
-The University's full-time MBA programme brings you core competence and deep specialisation.
+At Oxford, the full-time MBA programme will equip you to think logically, laterally and independently in a single year of intensive, immersive, and challenging experiences.

-To succeed in business, you need more than business skills.
-A top ranked programme embedded in a world class university, the Oxford MBA bursts the business bubble by being fully embedded in a world-class University.
-Thanks to your affiliation to a college, you will come across a wide variety of non-business backgrounds and participate in a lively intellectual community.
+To succeed in business, you need more than just business skills.
+The Oxford MBA bursts the business school bubble by being fully embedded in a world-class University.
+Thanks to your affiliation to a college, you will come across a wide variety of individuals from non-business backgrounds and participate in a lively intellectual community.

-The assessment regime is a flexible combination of final examinations, group and individual assignments, and practical work, subject to the constraint that at least 60% of marks should be allocated on an individual basis, and that not more than 20% is allocated to practical work.
-Teachers are encouraged to tailor assessment methods to most effectively achieve the desired learning outcomes.
-Assessment is performed at the end of each course.
+The assessment regime is a flexible combination of final examinations, group and individual assignments, and practical work, including classroom participation assessment.
+Teachers are encouraged to tailor assessment methods to most effectively achieve desired learning outcomes.
+Assessment may be performed during and at the end of each course.
 If you fail to achieve the required standard you have an opportunity to retake or resubmit the assessments the following term.

-Integration of knowledge across functional areas is encouraged through the integrative nature of the Entrepreneurial Project and the Strategic Consulting Project.
+Integration of knowledge across functional areas is encouraged through the integrative nature of the Entrepreneurship Project and the Strategic Consulting Project.

-You will be required to make regular presentations to teachers, examiners, and business practitioners, and, in some courses, these would be a required part of the assessment.
+You will be required to make regular presentations to teachers, examiners, and business practitioners, and, in some courses, these will be a required part of the assessment.

 Whether you want to get a top job in banking, consulting or industry, become an entrepreneur, or pursue a career in academia, the school’s careers service can help you achieve your goals.